Upload an Azure Service Management Certificate

-Management certificates allow you to authenticate with the Service Management API provided by Azure.
-Many programs and tools (such as Visual Studio or the Azure SDK) will use these certficates to automate configuration and deployment of various Azure services.
-This only applies to the Azure classic portal.
+Management certificates allow you to authenticate with the classic deployment model provided by Azure.
+Many programs and tools (such as Visual Studio or the Azure SDK) use these certificates to automate configuration and deployment of various Azure services.

 Be careful!
 These types of certificates allow anyone who authenticates with them to manage the subscription they are associated with.

 If you'd like more information about Azure certificates (including creating a self-signed certificate), see Certificates overview for Azure Cloud Services.